 - Responding to electronic sensor alarms in remote areas;

 - Interpreting and following tracks, marks, and other physical evidence of undocumented noncitizens and smugglers;

 - Using cutting edge technology, such as infrared scopes during nighttime operations;

 - Performing line-watch duties, traffic checkpoint operations, city patrols, transportation checks, and other law enforcement duties, as assigned; and

-- Communicating and/or giving verbal commands in Spanish to Spanish-speaking illegal aliens and smugglers.
+- Communicating and/or giving verbal commands in Spanish to Spanish-speaking undocumented noncitizens and smugglers.

 Being a Border Patrol Agent opens up many opportunities as your career advances.
 In your career, you may have the opportunity to participate in the following:

 - Horse Patrol: The Horse Patrol Program is comprised of skilled horse riders, trainers, and instructors.
 Horse Patrol Agents ride in challenging terrain, environmentally protected, and privately owned sensitive geographic locations.
 The Horse Patrol are the most viable, and, in some cases, the only option for the U.S. Border Patrol to enter into regions inaccessible by any other means of patrol, such as 4x4 vehicles or All-Terrain Vehicles (ATVs).
 Without the Horse Patrol, these areas would remain unpatrolled and susceptible to transnational criminal activity.

 - Bike Patrol: The Bike Patrol operations facilitate the apprehension of all cross-border threats by utilizing the unique tactical law enforcement advantages of stealth, mobility, agility, and accessibility.

 - K-9 Unit: The K-9 Unit uses canines to detect concealed humans and odors of narcotics.
 The unit also performs Search and Rescue, Special Response Patrol, Human Remains Detection, and Tracking/Trailing.